JayJoshi16/ESPNOW-JSON/README.md

-ESP-NOW supports the following features:
+**ESP-NOW supports the following features:**

-   -Encrypted and unencrypted unicast communication;
+   >   _Encrypted and unencrypted unicast communication_

-   -Mixed encrypted and unencrypted peer devices;
+   >  _Mixed encrypted and unencrypted peer devices_

-   -Up to **250-byte** payload can be carried;
+   >  _Up to **250-byte** payload can be carried_

-   -Sending callback function that can be set to inform the application layer of transmission success or failure.
+   >  _-Sending callback function that can be set to inform the application layer of transmission success or failure_

-ESP-NOW technology also has the following limitations:
+**ESP-NOW technology also has the following limitations:**

-   -Limited encrypted peers.
+   >  _Limited encrypted peers.
 10 encrypted peers at the most are supported in Station mode
-    6 at the most in SoftAP or SoftAP + Station mode -Multiple unencrypted peers are supported, however, their total number should be less than 20, including encrypted peers
+    6 at the most in SoftAP or SoftAP + Station mode_

+   >  _Multiple unencrypted peers are supported, however, their total number should be less than 20,
+    including encrypted peers_

-   -**Payload is limited to 250 bytes**.
+   >  _**Payload is limited to 250 bytes**_